DenisBiondic/ApacheAirflow.Examples/ReadMe.md

 This repository contains a personal collection of Apache Airflow examples.
+Developed on Ubuntu 18.04.

 # How to (relevant for each example)